Most of the items in

 - What do I need to know about syncing?

-The OneDrive for Business client is the software used to sync your OneDrive
+The Microsoft OneDrive sync client is the software used to

-you can configure the client to sync your One Drive for Business files to your
+you can configure the client to sync your library to your

 Here's what you need to know about syncing:

-- When you sync your One Drive for Business share to a PC
+- When you sync your document library to a

 up-to-date and running latest software, is regularly